krybinski/best-investment-in-gold/README.md

-# Best investment in gold during 5 years
+# Best investment in gold